RetroAchievements/docs/docs/guidelines/content/achievement-set-revisions.md

    - Some authors opt out of requiring contact.
 Check the [Public Opt-Out Sheet](https://docs.google.com/spreadsheets/d/e/2PACX-1vRRSNI9R-ezC0ma7x2BoU2JiZgMu26iht-sIPc56otfJa2sd_8QQCO-V4JXbfsfSUbrl54wib68-Pjp/pubhtml?gid=1195161231&single=true).
 If the author is listed as opting out of this revision type, they do not need to be contacted.
 To update your own Opt-Out information, use [this form](https://forms.gle/mgzv7RHbJEPCrxc77).

-3. **Post the plan** in the game's forum topic. **NOTE**: Be as specific as possible, but if you have only a vague plan, provide a general idea of what you want to do and don't go too far from that idea.
+3. **Post the plan** in the game's forum topic. **NOTE**: Be as specific as possible.
+The community deserves a good understanding of your intent.

 4. **Start a Discussion** by creating a new post in `#revision-discussion-forum`.
    - Your post title should include the game name and console.
 Ex: "Revision proposal - Super Mario Bros.
 (NES)"
    - Your initial comment must duplicate the plan you posted in the game's forum and link to the game page and forum post with the plan.
    - Then, ping `@revision-voting` with a message of "Revision discussion for *Game Name*" (or equivalent) as a follow-up comment.
    - Discussion shall be held for a minimum of 1 day (24 hours) after which if satisfied with the plan you may move on to the voting phase of a revision.
    - Be sure to **Address concerns**: Respond to any comments, concerns, or objections from the community (both in Discord and on the site Forum), and adjust the plan as necessary.
-All plan adjustments must be made before the poll is created.
    - Plans must be finalized before voting.
 No edits are permitted after the voting starts.

 5. **Start a vote** by posting a link to that topic in `#revision-voting` after the discussion period has ended.